javigzz/MediaLinker/README.md

 </div>
 ```

-NOTE: for them to be releted one to another the panles must be enclosed by the same `<div class="jzlink-panel">`.
+NOTE: for them to be related one to another the panels must be enclosed by the same `<div class="jzlink-panel">`.

 # TODOS
 - i18n
-- security layer
 - remove 'name' attribute in templates for linked entities (not media entities)
+- add ordering config options